 For example, you may have good circulation and muscle tone but stress levels remain high and exercise only brings temporary relief, or it is done solely to look good and without much bodily awareness.

-(2) Health.
-Each instrument is synchronized with one another.
+Health: Each instrument is synchronized with one another.
 There is a link between thoughts and emotions, actions and intentions.

-All the preparation and training pay off in the moment (not ultimately, as is mistakenly assumed, by our own effort alone, but because we are met by grace.
-We are 40% responsible for the outcome.
-60% is grace, sometimes thought of as luck it is actually the mark of the infinite).
+All the preparation and training pay off in the moment (not ultimately, as is mistakenly assumed, by our own effort alone, but because we are met by grace; we are 40% responsible for the outcome; 60% is grace, sometimes thought of as luck, but it is actually the mark of the infinite).

 The Yogic Process

 There are 3 processes – Rejuvenate/Harmonise/Eliminate or Gather, Organise and Deliver/Destroy.
 (Yogi Bhajan takes the first letters of these words to make G.O.D.)

 The gathering in process is the rejuvenating, strengthening, tonifying.

 To harmonise is also the action of organising or balancing the energies.